 Travel Nurse Assignments: Live Like a Local – Anchorage, AK!

 Welcome to Anchorage, AK!
-Anchorage is the Alaska’s most populous city with almost 300,000 residents.
-A travel nurse contract in Anchorage means the best of city conveniences and breath-taking views of nature.
-Just a few hours south, you’ll find Denali National Park, and a few hours north, you’ll hit Kenai Fjords National Park and the list has only just begun!
+Anchorage is Alaska’s most populous city, with almost 300,000 residents.
+A travel nurse contract in Anchorage means the best city conveniences and breath-taking views of nature.
+Just a few hours south, you’ll find Denali National Park, and a few hours north, you’ll hit Kenai Fjords National Park, and the list has only just begun!